tiller-vgs/info-skjerm/Database/README.md

 # Database Guide

 This database is required to run the application.
 It contains data for both users and events.
-It's based on a _Microsoft SQL Server_ docker image.
+It's based on a _PostgreSQL_ docker image.

-The port number is by default `1433`
+The port number is by default `5432`

 ## Prerequisites